alanng10/Park/Docue/a.md

 PARK meaning is not tagged with the existence of specific outer.

+park is most geno.

+Park is Most Geno.

+PARK is MOST GENO.

 Park word has spell.
 The spell is:
 "P" for Plane Titan.